negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 So far, we covered how can we easily implement new modules in a framework that we are working with.
-These examples were all focused on Keras, but these aspects that we covered so far trasfer mostly without changes across frameworks.
+These examples were all focused on Keras, but these aspects that we covered so far transfer mostly without changes across frameworks.
 All the aspects that we have seen so far correspond to examples of modules that actually implement computation.
 We will now look at examples of modules whose purpose is not to implement computation, but to perform a structural transformation